pgRouting/pgrouting/doc/components/pgr_connectedComponents.rst

     Alike 3.0 License: http://creativecommons.org/licenses/by-sa/3.0/
    ****************************************************************************

-.. _pgr_connectedComponentsV:
+.. _pgr_connectedComponents:

-pgr_connectedComponentsV
+pgr_connectedComponents
 ===============================================================================

-``pgr_connectedComponentsV`` — Return the connected components of an undirected graph using a DFS-based approach.
+``pgr_connectedComponents`` — Return the connected components of an undirected graph using a DFS-based approach.
 In particular, the algorithm implemented by Boost.Graph.

 .. figure:: images/boost-inside.jpeg